 6 Ways to Fall in Love with Florence, Italy

-Rent an apartment in the heart of Florence:
+1. Rent an apartment in the heart of Florence

 Our bright, sunny studio apartment was an Airbnb rental that looked right over the Piazza Signoria.
 The apartment had air conditioning and tightly sealed windows if you want to avoid commotion from the square, but we savored every moment of the natural breeze and lighthearted chatter under us!

-Enjoy a Taste of Tuscany on a Budget
+4. Enjoy an Affordably Luxurious Taste of Tuscany

 If you only have a short time in Florence, I would certainly recommend this tour for the full Tuscan wine experience.
 The ride through the hills and valley of postcard-worthy vineyards and olive trees will make you want to fall in love with the next Italian you see.